AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through a comprehensive, integrated solution.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its purpose is to enhance efficiency, market responsiveness, and strategic decision-making through a comprehensive, integrated solution.
 The platform aims to transform business operations and foster strategic growth by leveraging advanced AI for workflow automation, intelligent routing, and an AI Voice Agent System.

 # User Preferences
 - Preferred communication style: Simple, everyday language